mhwgoo/cambridge/README.md

 The dictionary data comes from https://dictionary.cambridge.org

-If you're not satisfied with the result, you can try with "-f" flag to look up the word in Merriam-Webster Dictionary.
+If you're not satisfied with the result, you can try with "-w" flag to look up the word in Merriam-Webster Dictionary.

 ## Screenshots
 ![look up a word](/screenshots/word.png)